 By disabling antiviruses, they make your task more difficult.
 Because of this, it would seem best to be vigilant about the way you use your PC.

 This includes portable USB drives and external hard drives.
 There are many USB flash drive antivirus solutions that you can use.
-Also, avoid visiting torrents and other freeware sites with questionable security credentials.
+Also, avoid torrents and other freeware sites with questionable security.

 Be careful when installing the software you downloaded from the Internet.
 Many people unknowingly grant malware programs permission to install in this way.